The little man with the red and yellow car,

 - French Jerk: Miss Pink Cat at her worst can be rude, uptight and bossy.
 She's probably more consistently a French Jerk with a Heart of Gold however.

 - Friendly Enemy: The goblins have the odd kinder moment.

 - Furry Confusion: Quite noticably.
-Bumpy Dog acts like a real dog, but what does Miss Pink Cat (among other animal characters in the show) act like?
+Bumpy Dog acts like a real dog, but what does Miss Pink Cat (among other animal characters in the show and original books) act like?
 A human!

 - The Grinch: Miss Pink Cat, Sammy Sailor and the goblins all act as this in the Christmas Special.
 Santa gets round all of them by the end of the episode.

 - Have a Gay Old Time: The original books frequently used Gay (happy) and Queer (strange, odd, or unusual) in some character dialogue and text.
 Both were used in Enid Blyton's audio adaptations between 1955-1958, and Kathleen Davydd's narrations between 1971 (Noddy Wins a Prize/Noddy and the Aeroplane) and 1972 (Noddy Goes To School/Noddy Gets Into Trouble).